How tragedy and a man’s search for his unknown father reveal the truth about his parents

 I had no idea my grandfather had cancer.
 I had never been told, and he showed no signs, well not to me.
 A few weeks after my thirteenth birthday, he was taken into hospital with terminal lung cancer and died three weeks later.
 Mum told me she knew he was ill but hadn’t expected his death to come so soon.
-She was grief stricken, and I remember a deep pall of sadness descended on our flat.
+She was stricken by grief, and I remember a deep pall of sadness descended on our flat.

 If Granddad’s death was an unexpected shock to me, leaving me sad and bewildered, what occurred in our lives a year later was a trauma of titanic proportion.
 I was fourteen, walking home from school on my own, turning into our road, spurred on to walk faster by the sight of Grandma’s house and the thought of having a chat with her over a mug of tea and a slice of her coffee sponge, without doubt the best coffee sponge in the world.
 I slid my key in the latch, turned it, pushed the door back and saw her lying on her back on the kitchen floor.
 I dropped my school bag and rushed to her, thinking she was seventy, a year older than Grandad if he’d still been alive, fit, and I’d been told by Mum would live for ever.

 Breathing, but unconscious.
 I stroked her face, no response.
 I called her name, no response.
 I reached for my phone and called 999…

 ‘What service do you need?’ a voice said.

 ‘My Gran’s lying on the floor, her eyes are closed.’

 ‘Does she move or do anything when you call her name?’